josehoras/josehoras.github.io/_posts/2019-05-05-lstm-pure-python.md

 - Christopher Olah's [Understanding LSTM Networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)
 - Stanford's [CS231n lecture](https://youtu.be/6niqTuYFZLQ)

 Instead in this post I want to give a more practical insight.
-I'm also doing the same, in two separate posts, for tensorFlow and Keras.
+I'm also doing the same, in two separate posts, for TensorFlow and Keras.
 The aim is to have the same program written in three different frameworks to highlight the similarities and differences between them.
 Also, it may make easier to learn one of the frameworks if you already know some of the others.

 My starting point is Andrej Karpathy code [min-char-rnn.py](https://gist.github.com/karpathy/d4dee566867f8291f086), described in his post linked above.
 I first modified the code to make a LSTM out of it, using what I learned auditing the CS231n lectures (also from Karpathy).
 So, I started from pure Python, and then moved to TensorFlow and Keras.
 You may, however, come here after knowing TensorFlow or Keras, or having checked the other posts.